jacobrosenfeld/etearsheet-uploader/README.md

-Google Drive Upload Portal — Next.js (Vercel)
+JJA eTearsheet Upload Portal — Next.js (Vercel)

 This is a production-ready, password-protected upload portal with Google OAuth (Drive read/write) and an admin panel to manage lists of Clients, Campaigns, and Publications.